vinstic-myshell/myshell-doc-en/product-manual/robot-creative-workshop/README.md

 * The essence of a prompt is to trigger an AI language model to play a fill-in-the-blank game with you.
 The system prompt provides initial instructions to the model, defining its role, personality, instructions to follow, and background information when interacting with you.
 * Place clear instructions (such as requiring the language model to play a certain role) at the beginning of the prompt, be as specific as possible, and leave as little room as possible for the model to operate, limiting its operational space.
 * Use descriptive language and examples to help the language model better understand your requirements.
 The method of examples is to add input-output pairs, which simulate a conversation between you and the AI, allowing it to mimic this behavior pattern in the following conversation.
-* If necessary, specify the output structure, including the content to be included and the text format of the output.
+* If necessary, you can specify the output structure, including the content to be included and the text format of the output.
 * Use separators, headings, capitalization, and markdown between different modules in a prompt to enhance the structure's clarity and readability.
 * Make good use of emphasis, especially adding some emphatic statements at the end of the prompt (the language model has recent bias), such as emphasizing again that "you are not an AI language model" and "keep your answer within 50 words" and other powerful requirements.
 * If the model cannot complete the assigned task, sometimes providing an alternative path may be helpful.
 For example, when asking a question about a piece of text, you can add something like "if the answer does not exist, reply with 'not found'."
-This helps avoid the model generating incorrect responses.
+This helps avoid the model generating an incorrect response.

-The following will introduce some methods of use, but it does not mean that it is exhaustive, but provides some methods for you to try creatively.
+The following will introduce some methods of use, but it does not mean that it is exhaustive, but provides some methods for you to think creatively and try.

 1. _**Applications in non-chat scenarios**_